Healthy Meal Prep Hacks for Busy Professionals

 Practically, this looks like a CEO using a Combisteamer or an Instant Pot to batch-cook six portions of steel-cut oats while they handle morning emails.
 A study by the American Journal of Preventive Medicine indicates that people who spend more time on home food preparation have higher intakes of vegetables, salads, and fruits.
 Furthermore, data shows that those who prep meals at home save an average of $2,500 annually compared to those relying on daily UberEats or DoorDash orders during office hours.

-The Hidden Costs of Dietary Decision Fatigue
+Dietary Decision Fatigue

 Most professionals fail at nutrition because they rely on "reactive eating."
 When you haven't planned your lunch, your brain defaults to the path of least resistance, which is usually high-glycemic carbohydrates that lead to the 3:00 PM insulin crash.
 This "post-lunch slump" is estimated to cost companies billions in lost productivity.
 The issue isn't just the calories; it's the cognitive load of deciding what to eat 21 times a week.